 The bigger the family, the more storage space will be required.
 Consider pan drawers and pull-out shelving.
 A large pantry kept distinct from the prep area of the kitchen will allow for family members to help themselves to breakfast items and snacks without interrupting cooking.

-No homely kitchen would be complete without a generous-sized cupboard for storing those family food essentials.
 This handcrafted, in-frame catspaw oak larder from Churchwood comes as freestanding with two drawers, from £2,500, or as part of a kitchen, from £20,000